kuripart/servicedockerized/README.md

-# A Simple Dockerized Django App
+# Working towards Dockerizing a simple Django chat app

 ## To Run: